wilmTap/analytics-udd/predictive-core.md

 Yes

 ###Notes
-If the gender is unknown, return code '4' in all cases
+If the sex is unknown, return code '4' in all cases

 ##AGE
 ###Description